mmatyas/supermariowar/README.md

     cmake libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libenet-dev
 ```

 Now you can continue with cloning the repository (eg. in `/root`) and following the Linux instructions.
-If you want to build for the first-gen Raspberry, you might want to call CMake as `cmake .. -DARM_OVERRIDE_ARCH=armv6l` to avoid linking errors.
+If you want to build for the first-gen Raspberry, you might have to call CMake as `cmake .. -DARM_OVERRIDE_ARCH=armv6l` to avoid linking errors.
 For other devices, you might need to edit the compiler flags as described above.

+### Other devices

+You should be able to port SMW to any device where SDL (either 1.2 or 2.0) works.
+Generally, this involves the following steps:

+- get the cross compiler toolchain of your device
+- cross-compile the SDL libs, if they are not included
+  - build SDL
+  - build SDL_image with at least PNG support
+    - requires zlib
+    - requires libpng
+  - build SDL_mixer with at least OGG support
+    - requires libogg
+    - requires libvorbis
+- create a CMake toolchain file and define your compiler and paths
+- build using the toolchain file

 ### Android